Taxes on inheritance & how to avoid them

 Income tax

 In most cases, an inheritance isn’t subject to income taxes.
-The assets a loved one passes on in an investment or bank account aren’t considered taxable income, nor is life insurance.
+The assets passed on in an investment or bank account aren’t considered taxable income, nor is life insurance.
 However, you could pay income taxes on the assets in pre-tax accounts.

 If you inherit assets in a pre-tax account, you can often choose to roll them over into a pre-tax account.
 However, if you decide to withdraw the money, it will be considered income and will be subject to ordinary income taxes.